Back to Observability guides

 1. Instrumenting your application

-Begin by selecting the appropriate OpenTelemetry SDK for your programming language, initializing it, and instrumenting your code.
-A list of supported languages and their respective SDKs can be found on the OpenTelemetry website.
+Begin by selecting the appropriate OpenTelemetry SDK, then initialize it and instrumenting your code accordingly.
+A list of the supported languages and their respective SDKs can be found on the OpenTelemetry website.

-You might also need to adjust environment variables to point to the correct OTLP endpoint URL.
-By default, OTel SDKs use http://localhost:4317 and http://localhost:4318, but these can be customized via environment variables to match your setup.
+You also need to ensure that your services are configured to export telemetry data to an OTLP endpoint through the appropriate exporter.
+By default, OTLP exporters use http://localhost:4317 for OTLP/gRPC and http://localhost:4318 for OTLP/HTTP, but these can be customized via environment variables to match your setup.

 receivers: